Yenthe-Bruynseels/elixir-learning-materials/phoenix-framework/05-i18n/guide/4_umbrella_translations.md

   end
 ```

-Create a `Gettext` module that will have the necessare code injected functions.
+Create a `Gettext` module that will have the necessary code injected functions.

 ```elixir
 defmodule I18nTranslations.Gettext do